 Best Higher-End Power Rack for Low Ceilings: Titan T-2 short power rack

-Overview: The Titan T-2 short is, simply put, the best rack you'll find under 7' tall.
+Overview: The Titan T-2 short (not to be confused with the full sized T-2) is, simply put, the best rack you'll find under 7' tall.
 This sub-six-foot rack is made like a tank, with a solid max weight capacity and much thicker gauge steel than most competitors in this market.
 The price is higher than the others on this list but still quite reasonable.
 Trust us, you won't do much better than this.

 Max Height: 71"

 Why We Like It: One look and you can tell the Titan T-2 means business.
 It's made from 11 gauge steel which holds up great and puts most other racks in this price range to shame.
 It can comfortably handle up to 700lbs on this frame, far more than the other racks mentioned on this list, and enough to keep even pretty advanced lifters happy for a while.
 Another great feature, the pines holes are a measly 1.25" apart, giving you a TON of room to customize the bar height for any exercise under the sun.
 The pull up bar on the Titan T-2 is actually a few inches below the top of the rack, at 68", so you should even have room for those full ROM pull ups if you so choose.